rust-lang/blog.rust-lang.org/posts/inside-rust/2022-04-20-libs-aspirations.md

   to live outside of the `rust-lang/rust` repository for less popular platforms.
 - A better way to allow only parts of `std` to be available, depending on the platform.
   For example, a `where Platform: Unix` bound, or something like a [`#[cfg]` portibility lint](https://rust-lang.github.io/rfcs/1868-portability-lint.html).
+- A way to allow non-portable functionality to be available when on platforms that would support it, such as allowing infallible conversion between `u64` and `usize` in code that declares it only runs on 64-bit platforms.
 - Make the standard library more modular, allowing to disable e.g. floating point support or file system support on certain platforms.